rpdelaney/l4d2-tourney-rules/rules.md

 registrations will not be accepted.

 #####3.3 Double registration
-Competitors may be registered for only one team in the tournament.
-A competitor who drops from a roster may not re-join with another team after the registration deadline.
+Playes may be registered for only one team in the tournament.
+A player who drops from a roster may not re-join with another team after the registration deadline.

 ##Section 4: Servers
 Game servers will be selected according to the following criteria: